-Chiang Mai is THE PLACE to take a cooking course, there's a cookery school on every corner, all claiming to be the authentic, the one and only, the best and the one 'seen on tv'.
+Chiang Mai is the place to take a cooking course.
+There's a cookery school on every corner, all claiming to be the authentic, the one and only, the best and the one 'seen on TV'.
 So how does one choose?
 I went on Trip Advisor, of course.
-A Lot of Thai, the cooking course I'm eventually going to talk about, was ranked #1 on the traveler recommended tours, so that's the one my husband and I booked.
+A Lot of Thai, the cooking course I'm eventually going to talk about, was ranked #1 on the traveller recommended tours, so that's the one my husband and I booked.

 We were picked up from our hotel in the old city bright and early.
 I knew I would like the style of this cookery school when I saw their vehicle: an old WV van painted a light blue.
 Absolutely stunning!
 We were taken, along with four young Americans, to Yui's house, as this is an unashamedly family-run cookery school, which is what makes it so special.
 There, we met the hostess, Yui and the rest of the group, a Catalan family of four living in Hong Kong (what are the chances!!!).
 We were soon assigned a cooking station in Yui's patio, given a lovely apron and we were set to go.

 Yui is a natural teacher, friendly and, most importantly, absolutely adores her job.
 She grew up in a family of farmers and cooks and it shows in her love of cooking and eating!
 Yui, which translates to 'chubby cheeks' was absolutely adorable - even Gordon Ramsay has received tips from her (and some abuse too I hope).